top of page

 My approach to teaching and mentoring is informed by the belief that education settings hold the power to promote individual growth and foster broader social equity.
 I developed this perspective after working and teaching in the public school system, where I witnessed how struggling students were able to achieve success if they were provided with the personal and institutional supports they deserved.

-Teaching remains one of my favorite aspects of academia, and I am particularly interested in teaching courses in research methods, statistics, adolescent development, and family systems.
+Teaching remains one of my favorite aspects of academia, and I am particularly interested in teaching courses in human development, adolescent development, health behaviors across the life course, family systems, research design, statistics, and prevention science.

 To learn more about my work, check out my CV.
 Thanks for visiting!